gregecmaregec/gregecmaregec.github.io/_pages/coderepository.md

 setTimeout(() => {
     if (!userHasScrolled) {
-        // balls get generated at the bottom half first const scrollDistance = canvas.height / 2;
+        const scrollDistance = canvas.height / 2;
         // 10 seconds for the auto-scrolling to complete const scrollDuration = 10000;